ITESM-MNA/MLOps/README.md

 │   ├── processed      <- The final, canonical data sets for modeling.
 │   └── raw            <- The original, immutable data dump.
 │
-├── docs               <- A default mkdocs project; see www.mkdocs.org for details │
+├── docs               <- This is where weekly lecture slides, detailed session notes,
+|                         and complementary resources for each topic will be stored.
 ├── models             <- Trained and serialized models, model predictions, or model summaries │
 ├── notebooks          <- Jupyter notebooks.
 Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
-│                         `1.0-jqp-initial-data-exploration`.
+│                         `1.0-rv-initial-data-exploration`.
 │
 ├── pyproject.toml     <- Project configuration file with package metadata for │                         mlops and configuration for tools like black